 Cats are seasonally polyestrous, which means that they have multiple cycles during the breeding season.
-The breeding season will vary according to geographic and environmental factors such as temperature and the number of daylight hours.
+The breeding season will vary according to geography and environmental factors such as temperature and the number of daylight hours.
 In the Northern Hemisphere, cats usually cycle from January until the late fall.
-Cats that live in more tropical regions or mainly indoors however, may cycle all year round because of the increased number of daylight hours.
+Cats that live in more tropical regions or mainly indoors, however, may cycle all year round because of the increased number of daylight hours.

 How long does estrus last?

 Each heat generally lasts several days with the average length being seven days, although it can range from 1 to 21 days.
-If the queen (an unspayed female cat) is not mated during estrus, she will go out of heat for a short period of time, usually about seven days, but it can range from 2 to 19 days.
+If the queen (an intact female cat) is not mated during estrus, she will go out of heat for a short period of time, usually about seven days, but it can range from 2 to 19 days.
 Therefore, the complete estrous cycle of a cat can range from anywhere between one to six weeks, with the average cycle length being about three weeks.

 What are the signs of estrus?

-It is not common to observe vaginal bleeding from a cat in heat.
 The most notable signs of estrus in cats are behavioral.
 Most cats become very affectionate, even demanding; they persistently rub against their owners (or objects such as furniture), constantly wanting attention.
-They roll on the floor.
+They roll on the floor more often.
 When stroked along the back or spine, they raise their rear quarters into the air and tread with the back legs.
 They also become very vocal.
 These behavior changes often become annoying to owners, and sometimes owners think their cat has some unusual illness.

 At what stage of the estrous cycle is the cat able to get pregnant?